hemingchen/CarND-Capstone-Traffic-Light-Detection/README.md

 This repository was part of the [Final Project](https://github.com/hemingchen/CarND-Capstone) I submitted to [Udacity Self-Driving Car Engineer Nano Degree Program](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).

-With a pretrained model and Tensorflow Object Detection API, it trains a model to identify traffic light state with the images captured by in-vehicle camera.
+Based on a pretrained model, it uses the Tensorflow Object Detection API to train a new model to identify traffic light state from the images captured by in-vehicle camera.

 ## I. Setup Tensorflow and Object Detection API

-For Linux, please fefer to official installation guide:
+For Linux, please refer to the official installation guide:

 <https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md>

 For Windows, I used the following procedures to install Tensorflow Object Detection API on Windows 10.

-Procedures mentioned in this section do not involve any file in this repository.
+Procedures mentioned in this section do not involve any file in this repository yet.

 ### 1. Install Windows dependencies